dhruvsheth-ai/apiad/docs/essays/teaching.md

 And that's it.
 That small moment when I realize someone found its own best version, and I had a tiny bit of influence.
 That's my payment.
 That's why I love teaching.

 ---
-> 🗨️ If you want to discuss about this essay, give me shout in this tweet.
+> 🗨️ If you want to discuss about this essay, give me a shout in this tweet.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">I&#39;ve talked about how much I love teaching a bunch of times before.
 Here is a short essay where I try to answer why:<a href="https://t.co/u7fR5nXQli">https://t.co/u7fR5nXQli</a><br><br>If you have some time to read it, and want to discuss about it, just reply to this tweet or @ me.
 I&#39;m always open for a good talk.</p>&mdash; Alejandro Piad-Morffis (@AlejandroPiad) <a href="https://twitter.com/AlejandroPiad/status/1306899204883832832?ref_src=twsrc%5Etfw">September 18, 2020</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>